YPF: Early development

 The company, specializing in the exploration, production, refining and commercialization of petroleum, had its origin in 1907, when oil was discovered near the city of Comodoro Rivadavia in Chubut.
 Following World War I, oil had become an important resource, leading to struggles between rival powers to gain control of it.

 YPF was created by President of Argentina Hipólito Yrigoyen on 3 June 1922.
-It was the first entirely state-run oil company in the world, the second being the French Compagnie française des pétroles (CFP, French Company of Petroleum), created in 1924 by the conservative Prime Minister Raymond Poincaré.
+It was the first entirely state-run oil company in the world, the second being the French Total founded in 1924 by the conservative Prime Minister Raymond Poincaré.
 YPF's creation was followed by the creation of ANCAP in Uruguay (1931), YPFB in Bolivia (1936), Pemex in Mexico (1938), ENAP in Chile (1950), and Petrobras in Brazil (1953).
 Mosconi served as YPF's first director.

 YPF bought its first tanker in the United States in 1923, and built not only several extracting facilities, but whole towns and cities, such as Comodoro Rivadavia; Caleta Olivia in Santa Cruz; Plaza Huincul in Neuquén; and General Mosconi in Salta.
 Bolstered by production in Comodoro Rivadavia, the firm produced 2.2 million barrels in its first year of operation (1922); this represented over three-quarters of domestic production and nearly a fourth of Argentina's oil consumption that year.
 Contracts signed in 1923 with Bethlehem Steel allowed YPF to begin the production of gasoline and kerosene.

 Mosconi, who had previously been in charge of the Aeronautics division of the Army, proposed to Joaquín Corvalán, governor of Salta Province, the exploitation of Salta's oil by YPF, offering 13% royalties for the province.
 Corvalán, allied with the Standard Oil of New Jersey, rejected Mosconi's proposal, however, referring to the concept of "provincial autonomy".
 This refusal led Mosconi to evolve in favor of the nationalization of oil supplies in order to strengthen Argentina's independence.

 The first YPF oil refinery was inaugurated in December 1925 in La Plata, and was at the time the tenth largest in the world.
 According to Mosconi, this spawned the beginning of "the mobilization of all sort of resistance and obstacles" from the oil trusts, in particular from Standard Oil, which was one of the most influential foreign companies in Argentina, with a presence in Comodoro Rivadavia, Jujuy, and Salta.